-Transgender people have expressed joy and gratitude after getting homes as a gift from the government led by Prime Minister Sheikh Hasina.
+Transgender people have expressed their joy after getting homes as a gift from the government led by Prime Minister Sheikh Hasina.

-Despite their presence in thousands, the transgender people, known as “Hijra” in Bangladesh and in regions around, the community is largely rejected by their families.
+Despite their presence in thousands, the transgender people in Bangladesh are largely rejected by their families.

 They were also given cattle farms and sewing machines for improving their livelihoods.

-The initiative --- ‘Ashrayan-2 project’ brought smile to the community, which has been deprived of a normal socioeconomic life.
+The initiative -- ‘Ashrayan-2 Project’--has brought smile on the faces of the transgender people who are deprived of a normal socioeconomic life.

 While visiting the site, it was seen that a festive mood was prevailing in the area.
 The members of the community decorated their houses, planted trees, sewed vegetables on lands and were grazing their domestic animals.